 You have a name and a plan, now you need something to sell.
 Do you use employees or contractors?
 Do you have the pricing set appropriately for the market?

 Business success means scaling up.
 Do you have a plan for expansion to new markets?
-You need to factor in when new equipment or employees can be added, how your role will change as the company expands and how, if at all, the company’s products or services may change.
+You need to factor in when new equipment or employees can be added, how your role will change as the company expands and how, if at all, the company’s products or services may change and this could be informed by doing additional market research through a different framework like TURF analysis for example or other parts could move to give you an opening in the market.

 Business concepts often begin when an entrepreneur has that gleam in his or her eye and a vision that won’t go away, and the confidence and drive to venture forth to turn that business idea into a reality.
 It’s an exhilarating time.
 At each step in the process, asking for help for how to start a business is prudent and strategic.